Ga direct naar inhoud

 Choices

-Choice 1: investment risk
+Choice 1: type of investment

 Defensive, neutral and offensive lifecycles are linked to these risk profiles.